tempest2023/ConciseMarkDownBlog/README.md

 ## Build Your Blog with in 5 mins

-1. ⭐️ Fork and star this repo.
+1. ⭐️ Star and fork this repository, edit in your own repository.
 2. ✍🏻 Edit the config file, and write some articles, anything you want to show on your blog
 3. ```shell
    git add .